Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/first-run.md

 An older multi-stage experience that has been available since Fx80 but was deprecated in Fx89 and support removed in Fx92.

 Testing instructions:
-- In Fx89, set `browser.proton.enabled` as `false` in about:config.
 - In Fx90+, set `browser.aboutwelcome.protonDesign` as `false` in about:config

 ##### Return to AMO (RTAMO)